SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DOM_ModuleSections.md

 > [!IMPORTANT]
 >
 > - If a `DomDefinition` uses the status system, these `SectionDefinitions` do not have to be linked, although they can be.
 When the status system is used, you can make `SectionDefinitions` mandatory using the `ModuleBehaviorDefinition` setting.
-> - Defining a `SectionDefinition` as a module section limits the possibly to define `SectionDefinitionLink` options on a `DomDefinition`.
-Since exactly one `Section` needs to be present in that case, it makes it incompatible with the multiple sections or optional flags.
+> - When a `SectionDefinition` is defined as a module section, it limits the possibility of defining `SectionDefinitionLink` options on a `DomDefinition`, as exactly one `Section` must be present.
+This makes it incompatible with multiple sections or optional flags.